2. What is a LTC Wallet?

 *Sidenote: When you create a wallet with Electrum it will give you SEED KEYS.
 It is important to save the words in the order they’re in or else you’ll never be able to recover your wallet again.
 Seed keys allow Electrum wallet to recreate your private keys to recover your addresses.
 This allows you to recover access to your LTC should you accidentally delete the wallet or your computer dies.

-4. Hardware Wallets
+4. Website Wallets

 • Pros: It is a physical device like a USB thumb drive that keeps your coins safe.
 You simply plug it into your computer through a USB port.
 The only way to access your coins is through the hardware.
 It takes 0 computer space, has 0 sync time, and is something you can carry around with you if you want.
 Read more about the advantages of hardware wallets here.